-The chemist describes by objective analysis how the wine is, the consumer or wine critic describes subjectively how it tastes.
+The chemist describes through objective analyses how the wine is, the consumer or wine critic describes subjectively how it tastes.
 The former brings the same result when repeated, the latter is not certain.
 Ultimately, the saying must be accepted: De gustibus non est disputandum (One cannot argue about taste).
 A qualitative wine evaluation in the form of a grade and textual description is determined by professional tastings.
 There are already attempts to determine the "tasteable" quality by means of glycosyl glucose assay.

 Wine quality is influenced by origin (source), methods of vineyard management (vineyard), as well as the type of vinification (cellar).
 The custom of dividing wines into quality classes already existed in antiquity, whereby the origin of the grapes has always played a major role in the assessment.
 From the 1970s onwards, a system based on origin was introduced in many countries.
 In the 1990s, the EU established a multi-level quality system with the levels table wine (but see there), table wine, table wine and quality wine (or QbA = quality wine of specified regions), which was valid until July 2009.
-In some countries, there were also intermediate levels or special designations, such as the Prädikatswein in Germany and Austria.
-In the countries of the European Union and partly also in the New World, a mostly multi-level quality wine scheme with different designations was or is still valid.
+In some countries there were also intermediate levels or special designations, such as Prädikatswein in Germany and Austria.
+In the countries of the European Union and partly also in the New World, a mostly multi-level quality wine scheme with different designations was or still is valid.